JusticeShultz/MathX/README.md

 # MathX

-## MathX is a math library built for use with a game.
+## MathX is a generic math library built for use with simple math functionality.
+This library supports basics including vector2's, vector3's & vector4's - each with their own operators and math functions to support them.

 ### Changelog:

-Added vec 3 & 4, new definitions, converted everything to class structures where necessary, overhauled vector operators.
-Namespace updated to use MathX::Function conventions.
+Added raylib lessons & updated the library with a sqrt function.